 Located in the heart of Corner Country, Tibooburra is another iconic community in the region.
 The community has an extensive pioneering history and the surrounding area has been home to the Wadigali, Wongkumara and Malyangapa Aboriginal people for thousands of years.
 Charles Sturt was one of the first Europeans to visit the area in 1884.
 The later expedition of Burke and Wills led to the opening up of the area for the pastoral industry and the exploration of gold.
 Today, Tibooburra and the surrounding communities offer extraordinary hospitality, breathtaking untouched land and a true outback experience for both locals and tourists.

-White Cliffs is well known for it’s extensive mining history which led to its establishment in 1890.
-The communities commercial opal field is considered to be the first of its kind in Australia.
-Today, the community is recognised for underground dwellings where visitors can stay the night, enjoy a meal at the cafe and explore the gallery of locally produced art.
-White Cliffs is also the gateway to the Paroo Darling National Park which boasts a rich cultural and environmental history.
-The community host a wealth of annual events that attract people from far and wide and allow visitors to experience a unique part of the Far West.
+White Cliffs’ establishment in 1890 can be attributed to a sense of exploration that had led to an extensive mining history.
+The community’s commercial opal field is considered to be the first of its kind in Australia.
+It is not uncommon to find locals or visitors fossicking for opal, in fact White Cliffs welcomes visitors to try their hand at fossicking for the gems, so as long as the claims that they are searching are not active.
+If fossicking isn’t for you then there is plenty of opal for sale.
+The community is also recognised for its underground dwellings where visitors can stay the night or enjoy a variety of activities that the community has on offer.
+White Cliffs is the gateway to the Paroo Darling National Park which boasts a rich cultural and environmental history.
+The community hosts a wealth of annual events that attract people from far and wide and allow visitors to experience a unique part of Far West NSW.